corticalstack/azure-ai-foundry-examples/README.md

 <details>
 <summary><strong>What is the difference between an Azure AI Foundry hub and project?</strong></summary>
-A Hub is a parent workspace that provides shared resources including storage, key vault, and compute for multiple child Projects.
-Projects are lighter weight workspaces for managing AI components that inherit and use the Hub's resources.
-Think of Hubs as infrastructure and resource providers and Projects as workspaces for specific AI development efforts.
+A hub is a parent workspace that provides shared resources including storage, key vault, and compute for multiple child projects.
+Projects are lighter weight workspaces for managing AI components that inherit and use the hub's resources.
+Think of hubs as infrastructure and resource providers and projects as workspaces for specific AI development efforts.
 </details>

 <details>